 A concave lens is also defined as a diverging lens as it diverges light rays that pass through it.
 The surface of the lens is concave in nature.
 An incident light ray parallel to the principal axis passes through a concave lens and gets diverged.
 When speculated, it appears to pass through the focus.
 If the incident light ray passes through the optic center, similar to the convex lens, the refracted ray does not get deviation.
 If the incident light ray passes through the focus, the ray gets refracted parallel to the principal axis.

 Principal Axis: It is a straight line, hypothetically drawn, that links the center of curvature of the lens and optical center.
 It is always perpendicular to the vertical axis.
 We can calculate and locate the principal focus of the lens on the principal axis.

-Optical Centre: It is the centre of the lens, which is determined geometrically.
-The optical centre generally lies on the principal axis.
-When the light passes through the optical centre, no deviation of light will take place.
+Optical Centre: It is the center of the lens, which is determined geometrically.
+The optical center generally lies on the principal axis.
+When the light passes through the optical center, no deviation of light will take place.

 Centre Of Curvature: The lens is always a separate part of the sphere.
-So the actual centre of the sphere, from which the lens is derived, is termed as the Centre of curvature.
-In other words, the space in between the point at which rays of the lens meets and the lens itself is denoted as the Centre of curvature.
+So the actual center of the sphere, from which the lens is derived, is termed as the Centre of curvature.
+In other words, the space in between the point at which rays of the lens meet and the lens itself is denoted as the Centre of curvature.